Sales (888) 324-9205 | Support: (800) 889-4422

 Since recruitment is forever changing, keep in mind that levering social media goes beyond posting a job ad to multiple social media platforms.
 That said, it’s your organization’s responsibility to invest in a talent platform that takes recruitment seriously and supports the quality candidate engagement platform.

 To connect with today’s candidates, you need to meet them where they are—on the go.
 Text recruiting and engagement is a modern, streamlined, and accelerated approach to communication with candidates and employees.
-Text is also a quick way to share those social links and posts to get more eyes on your messaging.
-With a 98% open rate, you can trust text messaging will appeal to your target audience.

 The overall goal of social recruiting is to build a large, high-quality talent pool.
 To ensure that you reach your goals, your company must first create goals against which you measure your success.
 Such plans may include: